|

 - GORMLAITH:

-Old Irish and Scottish/Gaelic name composed of the elements gorm
+Old Irish and Scottish Gaelic name composed of the elements gorm

-"illustrious, splendid" and flaith "lady,
+"illustrious, splendid" and flaith "lady, princess,"

-(Gráinne): Irish myth name of the daughter of Cormac mac
+mythology, this is the name of the daughter of Cormac mac

 -

-HIOLAIR: Irish form of English Hilary,
+HIOLAIR: Irish feminine form of Latin Hilarius,

-happy."
+meaning "joyful, happy."

-(Íde): Irish name derived from the element ítu, meaning
+- ÍDE: Irish name derived from the

 "thirst."